Before You Begin

 Licenses renewed by mail are temporary and expire 60 days after the individual returns to North Carolina or on the expiration date on the face of the license, whichever comes first.

-Individuals must sign and date both a provided vision statement and a National Sex Offender Affidavit and not be older than 72 on the date of the request to renew by mail.
+Individuals must sign and date both a provided vision statement and a National Sex Offender Affidavit to renew by mail.

 Additionally, they must have: